bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21.0-new-release.md

 Yeah, I think you'd see it as a release candidate.

-Aaron van Wirdum: 00:14:40

-Right.

 Sjors Provost: 00:14:41

-Because even if Taproot activates on mainnet in the future with a new version of Bitcoin Core, this old version of Bitcoin Core won't do anything with that.
+Because even if taproot activates on mainnet in the future with a new version of Bitcoin Core, this old version of Bitcoin Core won't do anything with that.

-Aaron van Wirdum: 00:14:49

-Right, yeah.

 Sjors Provost: 00:14:50

-So, even if the rules change now, there's no problem with your 0.21 node.It will not get confused if Taproot changes.
+So, even if the rules change now, there's no problem with your 0.21 node.It will not get confused if taproot changes.
 Of course, hopefully it doesn't.

 Aaron van Wirdum: 00:14:59

 Sure, But about that, so yeah, the taproot code is included in Bitcoin Core 21.
-This also means that probably the next minor version of Bitcoin Core, which would be Bitcoin Core 21.1, well, Bitcoin Core 0.21.1, will have the actual activation logic for TapRoot.
+This also means that probably the next minor version of Bitcoin Core, which would be Bitcoin Core 21.1, well, Bitcoin Core 0.21.1, will have the actual activation logic for taproot.

 Sjors Provost: 00:15:22